Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Model

-Where $input\_shape=(None,3)$ is the shape of the vector input, $activation='tanh'$ corresponds to the definition of activation function, and $Dense$ is the output layer.
-In this way, we have completed the first step that consists of the model definition in terms of the code.
+Where {$\texttt{input\_shape=(None,3)}$ means the shape of the input vector, $\texttt{activation='tanh'}$ corresponds to the definition of activation function, and $\texttt{Dense}$ is a fully connected output layer.
+In this way, we completed the first step which is of the model definition in terms of the code.

+{Other network architectures, such as Gated Recurrent Units \cite{69e088c8129341ac89810907fe6b1bfe} or Long Short Term Memories \cite{NIPS2015_5955}, could be selected if there was any motivation from the perspective of the mechanisms to take into account.
+Both are already implemented in TensorFlow.
+Such code options are shown in the boxes below.}